 All in all, I was proud of myself for braving the bucket lifts of Lake Maggiore (especially, as I’d opted for the open-top cable car!)
 Mesmerising views over the valley and delicious Italian cuisine is enough to entice me that’s for sure!

 Would you brave the bucket lifts?
-If you have any recommendations for other things to do in the Italian Riviera please let me know as I’d love to explore more of this area of Italy.
+If you have any recommendations for other things to do in the Italian Lakes region of Lombardy, please let me know as I’d love to explore more of this area of Italy.

 Pin this Post: